 What Are My Rights as a Landlord?
 Understanding Your Legal Authority

-Being a landlord comes with a unique set of responsibilities and legal rights.
+Being a landlord in [City Name] comes with a unique set of responsibilities and legal rights.
 Understanding your rights as a landlord is crucial to effectively managing your properties and ensuring a smooth relationship with your tenants.
-In this article, we will explore the fundamental rights afforded to landlords, backed by relevant legal citations, and provide you with valuable external resources to further deepen your knowledge on the subject.
+This article will explore the fundamental rights afforded to landlords, relevant legal citations, and valuable external resources to deepen your knowledge on the subject.

-1. Right to Screen Potential Tenants: As a landlord, you have the right to screen potential tenants to ensure that you find suitable individuals who will be respectful of your property.
-It is essential to conduct a thorough background check, which may include verifying employment, checking references, and reviewing credit histories.
-However, it's important to be aware of fair housing laws that prohibit discrimination based on protected characteristics, such as race, gender, religion, or disability.
+As a landlord, you have the right to screen potential tenants to ensure that you find suitable individuals who will respect your property.
+This process typically includes conducting background checks, verifying employment, checking references, and reviewing credit histories.
+However, it is essential to comply with fair housing laws, such as the Fair Housing Act, which prohibits discrimination based on race, gender, religion, or disability.

 Legal citation: Fair Housing Act (42 U.S.C. § 3604)